jjwithanr/obsidian_bible_study/docs/Reading Journals/Systematic Theology/5ApplicationOfRedemption.md

 #### 2022-08-02 22:17 Pages 920-960
 ##### What I learned:
 1. Paul recognizes that we have been both set free from sin and that sin still remains in our lives.
 Our sanctification will never be completed in this life.
 Note that the usage of "sanctified" in Hebrews likens more what Paul means by justification.
-1. Matthew 5:48 does not call for perfectionism.
+1. [Matthew 5:48](Matthew5#v.48) does not call for perfectionism.
 It simply shows that God's absolute moral purity is the standard we aim for and in which we will be held accountable for.
 In other words, God's perfection is the standard—not church tradition, denominational qualifications, or even standards held by loved ones and those we look up to.
 1. Grudem lists 11 motives to obedience in the Christian life on pages 936 and 937.
 2. C. Peter Wagner was the first person to coin the term, "third wave" charismatic Christianity in the 1980's.
 3. Baptism in the Holy Spirit occured at conversion.
-4. 1 Corinthians 12:13 stands at the crux of the biblical basis for being baptized *by* the Holy Spirit.
+4. [1 Corinthians 12:13](1Cor12#v.13) stands at the crux of the biblical basis for being baptized *by* the Holy Spirit.
 "Baptized in the Holy Spirit" is a more accurate translation and would thus topple more Pentecostal interpretations of the verse.
-5. Numbers 11:29 shows Moses longed for the day when the Holy Spirit would be poured out on all of God's people.
+5. [Numbers 11:29](Numbers11#v.29) shows Moses longed for the day when the Holy Spirit would be poured out on all of God's people.
-6. The case of the baptism of the Holy Spirit over the Samaritans in Acts 8 was to show Samaritans were included God's redemptive plan and were not second-class citizens to the church.
-They were full members and this thus fulfilled Jesus words in Acts 1:8 when he said his disciples would be witnesses to Samaria.
+6. The case of the baptism of the Holy Spirit over the Samaritans in [Acts 8](Acts8) was to show Samaritans were included God's redemptive plan and were not second-class citizens to the church.
+They were full members and this thus fulfilled Jesus words in [Acts 1:8](Acts1#v.8) when he said his disciples would be witnesses to Samaria.

 ##### Interesting Quote:
 - *The day of Pentecost was the point of transition between the old covenant and ministry of the Holy Spirit and the new covenant work and ministry of the Holy Spirit.* (950)
-- *the Holy Spirit will graciously bring a measure of the additional fullness and empowering that sincere Christians are seeking, even though their theological undersatnding and vocabulary may be imperfect in the asking.* (959)
+- *the Holy Spirit will graciously bring a measure of the additional fullness and empowering that sincere Christians are seeking, even though their theological understanding and vocabulary may be imperfect in the asking.* (959)

 #### 2022-08-16 21:37 Pages 960-1000
 ##### What I learned:
 1. Grudem dislikes the term *baptism in the Holy Spirit* since it implies two groups of Christians.
-Nevertheless, the Bible does imply Christians should repeatedly be filled with the Holy Spirit (Eph 5:18).
+Nevertheless, the Bible does imply Christians should repeatedly be filled with the Holy Spirit ([Eph 5:18](Ephesians5#v.18)).
 1. There were many cases where being filled with the Holy Spirit did not result  in speaking in tongues such as when Jesus returned from 40 days fasting in the desert or Elizabeth while blessing Mary or Zechariah when prophesying.
-1. Hebrews 6:9 gives context that salvation was something that was not part of the things in verses 4-6.
+1. [Hebrews 6:9](Hebrews6#v.9) gives context that salvation was something that was not part of the things in verses 4-6.
 It translates as "also belong to salvation" which implies they didn't have it to begin with.
-2. 2 Peter 1:10 implies our assurance of salvation can be grow over time as we imitate the qualities layed out in verses 5-7.
+2. [2 Peter 1:10](2Peter1#v.10) implies our assurance of salvation can be grow over time as we imitate the qualities layed out in [verses 5-7](2Peter1#v.5-7).

 ##### Interesting Quote:
 - from Wimber *The Pentecostal's experience of God is better than their explanation of it"* (963)